What I do as an assistant professor (Spring 2025)

 Science (~352h)

-Here, task classification is also somewhat complicated, because we can split the tasks either by project, or by the type of activity (meeting/discussion, writing, coding/experiments, …).
+Here, task classification is also somewhat complicated, because we can split the tasks either by project or by the type of activity (meeting/discussion, writing, coding/experiments, …).
 First, let’s list tasks that don’t belong to any specific “project”:

 Now let’s list the other “project-oriented” tasks, with the caveat that some recent stuff is not published yet, so I’ll need to be a bit vague about it.
-Another issue is that for these, I often don’t have a clear distinction between meetings and focused work, so we will again need to accept some reasonable estimates.
+Another issue is that for these tasks, I often don’t have a clear distinction between meetings and focused work, so we will again need to accept some reasonable estimates.
 Also note that most of the larger projects already started before this semester, so (similar to the bachelor/master students), we can’t get a complete “cost” of any project based on these numbers.

 Summary